-It is essential that, if a pupil arrives late, they should sign in at the school office so our systems remain fully updated in case an evacuation of the school is necessary and in order that we know exactly where every pupil is at all times.
+It is essential that, if a student arrives late, they should sign in at the school office so our systems remain fully updated in case an evacuation of the school is necessary and in order that we know exactly where every student is at all times.

-- 2.8 Leaving school early during the day - Pupils are not allowed to leave the site during the school day, unless accompanied by a member of staff or their known parent/carer; or to attend a school visit, an off-site scheduled lesson, or a sporting fixture.
-If a pupil has to leave the school during the day for illness or a parent is required to collect them for a medical appointment, they are required to sign out at the School Office.
-Where there are known medical appointments, parents should notify the school in advance. - If a pupil has to leave the school during the day for illness or a parent is required to collect them for a medical appointment, they are required to sign out at the School Office.
-Where there are known medical appointments, parents should notify the school in advance. - 2.9 Requests for absence from parent/carer(s) - Schools, not parents, authorise absence.
-Requests to the school for granting permission for leave of absence to a pupil during term time must be made in writing in advance directly to the Head.
-The Head is only able to authorise leave of absence where exceptional circumstances relate to the application.
-Authorised leave is unlikely to be granted for the purpose of a family holiday. - We ask that parents make contact with the school when a child is going to be absent for ill health reasons in order that the school can keep records updated and, importantly, so that the school can be kept informed of their progress to full health and anticipated return date.
+2.8 Leaving school early during the day

+- Students are not allowed to leave the site during the school day, unless accompanied by a member of staff or their known parent/guardian, or to attend a school visit, an off-site scheduled lesson, or a sporting fixture.
+If a student has to leave the school during the day for illness or a parent/guardian is required to collect them for a medical appointment, they are required to sign out at the School Office.
+Where there are known medical appointments, parents should notify the school in advance. - In Year 13, Sixth Form students may, at the discretion of the Director of Sixth Form, sign out at lunchtime and during the afternoon if they have no further lessons.
+This will be dependent on their academic progress and attitude to learning. - If a student has to leave the school during the day for illness or a parent/guardian is required to collect them for a medical appointment, they are required to sign out at the School Office or in the Sixth Form office.
+Where there are known medical appointments, parents should notify the school in advance.

+2.9 Requests for absence from parent/guardian(s)

+Schools, not parents/guardians, authorise absence.
+Requests to the school for granting permission for leave of absence to a student during term time must be made in writing in advance directly to the Headmaster.
+The Headmaster is only able to authorise leave of absence where exceptional circumstances relate to the application.
+Authorised leave is unlikely to be granted for the purpose of a family holiday.

+- We ask that parents make contact with the school when a child is going to be absent for ill health reasons in order that the school can keep records updated and, importantly, so that the school can be kept informed of their progress to full health and anticipated return date.
 If necessary, the school may ask for medical evidence of any illness.
-We expect any absence for illness to be evidenced by a note from the parent/carer(s) as soon as possible.

-- An absence is classified as unauthorised if a child is away from school without the permission of the Head in advance. - 2.10 Persistent absentees
+We expect any absence for illness to be evidenced by a note from the parent/guardian(s) as soon as possible. - An absence is classified as unauthorised if a child is away from school without the permission of the Headmaster in advance.

+2.10 Persistent absentees

-Persistent absentees are pupils with attendance below 90%.
-The school will contact the parent/carer(s) if their child's attendance approaches this threshold.
+Persistent absentees are students with attendance below 90%.
+The school will contact the parent/guardian(s) if their child's attendance approaches this threshold.
 If attendance does not improve, the school will contact the local authority in accordance with local authority procedures.